TMElyralab/MuseTalk/README.md

 # Note

-If you want to launch online video chats, you are suggested to generate videos using MuseV and apply necessary pre-processing such as face detection in advance.
+If you want to launch online video chats, you are suggested to generate videos using MuseV and apply necessary pre-processing such as face detection and face parsing in advance.
 During online chatting, only UNet and the VAE decoder are involved, which makes MuseTalk real-time.

 # Acknowledgement
-1. We thank open-source components like [whisper](https://github.com/isaacOnline/whisper/tree/extract-embeddings), [dwpose](https://github.com/IDEA-Research/DWPose), [face-alignment](https://github.com/1adrianb/face-alignment), [face-parsing](https://github.com/zllrunning/face-parsing.PyTorch), [S3FD](https://github.com/yxlijun/S3FD.pytorch).
+1. We thank open-source components like [whisper](https://github.com/openai/whisper), [dwpose](https://github.com/IDEA-Research/DWPose), [face-alignment](https://github.com/1adrianb/face-alignment), [face-parsing](https://github.com/zllrunning/face-parsing.PyTorch), [S3FD](https://github.com/yxlijun/S3FD.pytorch).
-1. MuseTalk has referred much to [diffusers](https://github.com/huggingface/diffusers).
+1. MuseTalk has referred much to [diffusers](https://github.com/huggingface/diffusers) and [isaacOnline/whisper](https://github.com/isaacOnline/whisper/tree/extract-embeddings).
-1. MuseTalk has been built on `HDTF` datasets.
+1. MuseTalk has been built on [HDTF](https://github.com/MRzzm/HDTF) datasets.

 Thanks for open-sourcing!